-There’s an unavoidable, inherent difficulty in fine-tuning deep neural networks for specific tasks.
-Primarily, it stems from the lack of training data.
-To a layperson it would seem ridiculous that a pretrained vision model (containing millions of parameters, trained on millions of images) could learn to solve highly specific problems.
+There’s an unavoidable, inherent difficulty in fine-tuning deep neural networks for specific tasks, which primarily stems from the lack of training data.
+It would seem ridiculous to a layperson that a pretrained vision model (containing millions of parameters, trained on millions of images) could learn to solve highly specific problems.
 Therefore, when fine-tuned models do perform well, they seem all the more miraculous.
-But on the other hand, we also know that it is easier to move from the general or the abstract to the specific, than the reverse.
+But on the other hand, we also know that it is easier to move from the general to the specific, than the reverse.